limnologylauren/Data_Dashboard_Template/README.md

 ### Adding Plots ###
 Any kind of plot that R can make can be added to the dashboard.
 In the `server.R` file, simply add the code needed to generate your plot inside the `server` function.
 The plot can reference input values from the UI, or can use static values if you'd like to display a specific plot to the user.
 An example static plot is already built [here](server.R#L247-L263) in the `server.R` file, but that plot is never displayed because it isn't referenced in `ui.R` anywhere.
 To see the plot, and an example of how to create new plot displays, remove the `#` form [these](ui.R#265-L267) lines to show the static plot.

+## Publishing Your Dashboard ##
+Once you've added your data, and customized the dashboard to your needs, you're ready to publish it as a Shiny App.
+That can be done by creating a free account, and then following the provided steps at [shinyapps.io](https://www.shinyapps.io/).

 ## References ##
 This dashboard template uses the following data set.
 Struthers, S., Fegel, T., Willi, K., Rhoades, C., Ross, M. R. V., & Steele, B. G. (2023).
 ROSSyndicate Cameron Peak Fire (CPF) reservoir water quality data: Latest Release: 2021- 11/2023 Dataset (v12.13.23b) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.10372690